Frontal Lobe Epilepsy Clinical Presentation

 History

-The majority of frontal lobe seizures are thought to be symptomatic, although many patients with frontal lobe seizures have no obvious lesions on magnetic resonance imaging (MRI) scans.
+The majority of frontal lobe seizures are thought to be due to underlying structural lesions, although many patients with frontal lobe seizures have no obvious lesions on magnetic resonance imaging (MRI) scans.

-A careful history should focus on specific characteristics of seizure episodes, including a detailed description by eyewitnesses, time and pattern of occurrence, precipitating factors, and response to medication.
+A careful history should focus on specific characteristics of seizure episodes, including a detailed description by eyewitnesses, patterns of occurrence, precipitating factors, and response to medication.
+Time of day is an important characteristic for seizures originating in the frontal lobe, as the majority of these seizures occur between the hours of 2 am and noon.
+[1] Awareness may appear unimpaired when seizures are brief, and paitents may have absent or minimal post-ictal state.

-Features that help to distinguish frontal lobe seizures from nonepileptic events include stereotyped semiology, occurrence during sleep, brief duration (often < 30 seconds), rapid secondary generalization, prominent motor manifestations, and complex automatisms.
+Features that help to distinguish frontal lobe seizures from nonepileptic events include stereotyped semiology, occurrence during sleep, brief duration (often < 30 seconds), rapid bilateral evolution, prominent motor manifestations, and complex automatisms.
+Other features of frontal lobe seizures include significant voice alterations in ictal speech, with elevated pitch during verbal communication.
+[8]

 Other history findings may include the following:

-- Primary motor cortex - Usually simple partial motor seizures with clonic or myoclonic movements and preserved consciousness; jacksonian spread to adjacent cortical areas may occur, and secondary generalization is frequent; speech arrest and contralateral adversive or dystonic posturing may be present
+Primary motor cortex - Usually focal motor seizures with clonic or myoclonic movements and preserved awareness; jacksonian spread to adjacent cortical areas may occur, and progression to bilateral tonic-clonic activity

 Physical Examination